cloudigrade/integrade/README.rst

     export AWS_SECRET_ACCESS_KEY_DEV08CUSTOMER=XXX
     export CLOUDIGRADE_ROLE_DEV08CUSTOMER=XXX

-If you don't know which credentials to use ask another integrade developer for assistance.
+Ask another cloudigrade/integrade developer for assistance with these credentials.

 Automatic setup configures your environment to run tests against a remote installation of the Cloudigrade service.
 These include automated review